Idea to Innovation Grants

 Testing a new AI-driven healthcare application

-- If the company is outside of Canada, it must demonstrate clear and direct benefits to the Canadian economy as a result of their participation.
+- The partner company must be Canadian, or if based outside Canada, it must demonstrate clear and direct benefits to the Canadian economy from its participation.

 grant_eligibility_criteria|who_can_apply